-At the same time, you’re buying protection against anything that another buyer of that land might do with it, like paint the house chartreuse or start a pig farm.
-The benefit is hard to quantify, but it can be valuable.
+At the same time, you’re buying protection against anything that another buyer of that land might do with it, like building a monstrosity or starting a pig farm.
+The benefit is hard to quantify, but can be valuable.

-If you are living in an area where real estate prices have been increasing steadily and reliably, your purchase of the abutting property – like your purchase of your existing home – may be a sound investment.
-Moreover, you may be able to purchase the abutting property at a price lower than its market value.
+If you are living in an area where real estate prices have been increasing steadily and reliably, your purchase of the abutting property may be a sound investment.
+Moreover, you may be able to purchase the property at a price lower than its market value.
 And unlike buying a home, you won't have to deal with tenants or upkeep of a structure.

-Check online with your town’s assessors department or visit town hall and get the name, address, and telephone number of the owner of the land.
-Check with real estate services like Zillow, and with area real estate brokers (notthe listing broker!) to get a sense of the market value of the property.
+Check online with your town’s assessors department or visit town hall to get the name, address, and telephone number of the owner of the land.
+Check with real estate information providers like Zillow and with area real estate brokers (not the listing broker!) to get a sense of the market value of the property.

 Would acquiring the abutting property increase the development value of your own property?
 For example, your property may have enough land for an additional building lot but not enough road frontage for an additional lot.
 In that case, does the abutting property have enough road frontage so that some of it could be added to your property without reducing the road frontage of the abutting property to less than the minimum required to make it a buildable lot?

-Purchasing abutting land may secure the aesthetic appeal of your existing home and add to its market value.
-At the same time, the availability of abutting land that can be combined in imaginative ways with your own creates development opportunities that may make the acquisition of the abutting land profitable.
+Purchasing land next to yours may secure the aesthetic appeal of your existing home and add to its market value.
+At the same time, the availability of abutting land that can be combined in imaginative ways with your own creates development opportunities that may make the acquisition of the vacant land profitable.